binki/binki-atlassian-bitbucket-windows-runner-bootstrap/README.md

     ```

 3. Visit the “Add runner” page in Bitbucket.
-4. Copy and past the `.\start.ps1` command into the administrator command prompt.
+4. Copy and paste the `.\start.ps1` command into the administrator command prompt.
 5. Press enter in the administrator command prompt.
 You will have set the `BITBUCKET_RUNNER_START` variable to the command starting with `.\start.ps1`.
 6. Copy and paste the below into the administrator command prompt: